 Project Ideas and Points of Inquiry for Car Lovers

 - How would magnetic brakes work for a car?
 Could it be viable?
 Almost every car nowadays uses some form of a brake pad.
 But how do they work?
-Could we have alternative types of brakes like a magnetic brake?
+Could we have alternative types of brakes like magnetic brakes?
 Your student can conduct research on this topic and determine if magnetic braking for consumer vehicles is possible.
 The end result can be a presentation, a video, or a paper—whatever suits your students best.
 This allows them to really exercise their creativity in how they do their research and demonstrate what they’ve learned.

 - Build an RC car from scratch.
 In this project, your student will learn about cars at a much more manageable scale.
 There are plenty of tutorials and guides available online about remote-controlled cars.
 Through this, your student will learn about propulsion, weight balancing, design, and even a little about the cost structure of vehicles.
-At the end, they’ll have built something fun and will feel a strong sense of accomplishment.
+In the end, they’ll have built something fun and will feel a strong sense of accomplishment.

 - Design an ad for a car they love.
 Have your student pick their favorite car and pretend they were in charge of creating an ad for it.
 The ad could be a flyer, a commercial, or any other medium your student can think of.
 It would be helpful for them to study up on ads first—why certain ads work and what the components of good ads are.
 They could even study existing and past ads to model their own creative thinking.
-Afterwards, they can set out to create the ad.
+Afterward, they can set out to create the ad.
 In this project, they’ll learn about creative writing, graphic design or videography, and marketing.

 - Have your student make a plan to buy and finance a car.
 Maybe your student has been going on and on about how they want this car or that car in the future.
 So, put action to words and have them figure out a way to get the car they so want.
 First, determine the exact car they plan to purchase.
 Then, have them dive into research on what it takes to buy and afford a certain car.
 They’ll have to consider payment plans, financing, loans, and basic budgeting.
 The end result of this project can be a presentation or a report, depending on how they think they can best make the presentation.
 Who knows, their plan might be incredibly reasonable and you might end up buying a car soon…

-When approaching academics using project-based learning, it’s best to give your student choice.
+When approaching academics using project-based learning, it’s best to give your student a choice.
 As we know from self-determination theory, intrinsic motivation doesn’t occur unless choice is present.
 So, send this list to your student, support whichever choice they make, and try to fan the fire of their new interest!

 If you’re interested in learning more about our online, project-based high school, please check our website and reach out to our team to learn more about how Sora can work for your student!